meilisearch/documentation/learn/security/tenant_tokens.md

 The full process requires you to [create a token header](#creating-a-token-header), [prepare a data payload](#preparing-the-token-payload) with at least one set of search rules, and then [sign the token](#signing-a-token) with an API key.

 ::: note
-The following examples use javascript for the sake of simplicity, but Meilisearch should be compatible with the majority of modern stacks and languages.
+The following examples use JavaScript for the sake of simplicity, but Meilisearch should be compatible with the majority of modern stacks and languages.
 :::

 ### Creating a token header